eventflow/Documentation/Documentation/Commands.rst

 Handling this is simple, merely ensure that the aggregate is idempotent is regards to password changes.
-But instead of implementing this yourself, EventFlow has support for it and its simple to utilize and is done per command.
+But instead of implementing this yourself, EventFlow has support for it that is simple to utilize and is done per command.

-To use the functionality, merely ensure that commands that represent the same operation has the same ``ISourceId`` which implements ``IIdentity`` like the example blow.
+To use the functionality, merely ensure that commands that represent the same operation have the same ``ISourceId`` which implements ``IIdentity`` like the example blow.

 .. code-block:: c#
+  :linenos:
+  :dedent: 4

     public class UserUpdatePasswordCommand : Command<UserAggregate, UserId>
     {